 ITIN recipients can comply with Federal and State regulations while earning income.
 An ITIN is used mainly by people who don’t legally qualify for an SSN.

-Basically, to get an ITIN you complete a designated IRS form, submit required documents to verify your identity, and submit the application.
+To get an ITIN, you complete a designated IRS form, submit required documents to verify your identity, and submit the application.
 If you have a tax return, you can submit it at the same time you present your application.
 If everything is in order, you should receive your ITIN in approximately 6 weeks.

 These mainstream banks may require proof of where you live and a valid ITIN.